Semantic Voting: A Self-Evaluation-Free Approach for Efficient LLM Self-Improvement on Unverifiable Open-ended Tasks: Experiments

 \subsection{Implementation Details}

 We use six base models of varying scales: three from the Llama series~\citep{Llama3} (1B, 3B, and 8B parameters) and three from the Qwen series~\citep{Qwen2.5} (1.5B, 3B, and 7B parameters).
 During self-generation, we sample $64$ responses per input using a temperature of $0.7$ and top\_p of $0.9$.
 For semantic voting, we use SimCSE~\citep{simcse} to obtain sentence embeddings and cluster generated responses via HDBSCAN~\citep{HDBSCAN}.
 For evaluation, answers are generated via greedy decoding.
 Both self-generation and evaluation use identical zero-shot prompts, and all training hyperparameters are held constant across methods.
-Full implementation details are provided in Appendix~\ref{sec:implementation}.
+Full implementation details are provided in Appendix~\ref{sec:implementation}, and a sensitivity study about clustering algorithms can be found in Appendix~\ref{sec:sensitivity-clustering}.